TheRenegadeCoder/sample-programs-website/sources/languages/hack/description.md

 }
 ```

-Now, this function would run exactly the same except we wouldn’t discover
+Now, this function would run exactly the same except we wouldnâ€™t discover
 any type issues until runtime.

 So, what kind of typing system does Hack have?
 Is it static?
 How about
 dynamic?
-Well, there’s actually a new term for the kind of type system that
+Well, thereâ€™s actually a new term for the kind of type system that
 languages like Hack and Python have.
-It’s called gradual typing, and it allows
+Itâ€™s called gradual typing, and it allows
 users to specify exactly when they want static or dynamic typing.

-Once again, I think I’ve explored a topic a bit too deeply, so I’ll stop there.
+Once again, I think Iâ€™ve explored a topic a bit too deeply, so Iâ€™ll stop there.